trivia-game/trivia-wizard/README.md

 For our Code Fellows 201 final group project, we created a trivia game application: Trivia Wizard.
 We felt this type of game would be a fun way to demonstrate the skillset we developed throughout the course.
 We started out with the idea of a general trivia game where the questions increase in difficulty as you progress, similar to 'Who Wants to Be a Millionaire?'
 We found an awesome wizard gif online and 'Trivia Wizard' was born!

+Our minimum viable product (MVP) included:

+- Login and welcome page, storing the user's info in local storage

-Our minimum viable product (MVP) included a login and welcome page, presenting the user with a total of three questions chosen at random from a pool of questions with four multiple choice answers arranged in a random order, and displaying their score at the end.
+- Presenting the user with a total of three questions chosen at random from a pool of questions with four multiple choice answers arranged in a random order

+- Displaying the user's score at the end

 Our stretch goals included: